dempsey-CMAR/sensorstrings/README.md

 Sheet](https://github.com/Centre-for-Marine-Applied-Research/strings/blob/master/man/figures/README-access-cheatsheet.pdf)
 (download for clickable links).

-The `strings` package is used to compile, format, and visualize data from the *Water Quality* branch of the Coastal Monitoring Program.
+The `sensorstrings` package is the backbone of the data pipeline for the *Water Quality* branch of the Coastal Monitoring Program.
+It is used to organize, compile, format, and visualize data *Water Quality* data.

 *Water Quality* data (temperature, dissolved oxygen, and salinity) is collected using “sensor strings”.
 Each sensor string is attached to the